mdtspramanik/online-resume/README.md

-# online-resume
+# Online Resume

-A personal online resume website built with HTML and JavaScript.
+A personal online resume website built with HTML.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## How the Website Looks